AlternateIf/AudioMuse-AI/docs/Image-Tagging.md

-# Docker Image Tagging Strategy & Experimental Nvidia Support
+# Image Tagging Strategy & Experimental Nvidia Support

-## 🐳 Docker Image Tagging Strategy
+## Image Tagging Strategy

 Our automated GitHub Actions workflow continuously builds and publishes Docker images.
 Below is the versioning and tagging convention we follow: